Please refer to the full Admission Guide pdf for notes and appendices

-NB!
-For A-level study, it is required to show English language proficiency of at least Level B1 of CEFR scale, provided you had not previously studied and completed an academic course in the UK under your current Tier 4 student visa.
+For A-level study, it is required to show English language proficiency of at least Level B1 of CEFR scale, provided you have not previously studied and completed an academic course in the UK under your current Tier 4 student visa.

-You can find a list of the UKVI approved English tests via www.gov.uk
+You can find a list of the UKVI approved English tests at www.gov.uk

 Admissions Stage II: Invitation for an interview

 Your application will be reviewed and if thought appropriate, the Academic team will issue a letter inviting you for an interview with the Principal and will request the following:

 - A copy of your passport and your current visa, if you have just completed a course in the UK;